 I’ve canned a lot of things this year that I had never tried before, cherry preserves and salsa, for starters.
 But sometimes it’s good to go back to the basics and can a simple batch of no-frills, just-plain, regular fruit.
 For me, that means peaches.
 I love canning peaches.
-I was very pleased and fortunate to have received in the mail a box of peaches and nectarines, in hopes that I would wax erudite about the satisfaction one can get from canning them.
+I was very pleased and fortunate to have received in the mail a box of peaches and nectarines, in hopes that I would wax erudite about the satisfaction one can get from canning them, and I’m always on the look out for things to do with peaches.

 Peaches were the very first fruit I ever canned.
 My grandmother was the one who taught me, back in 2005 when I had newly graduated from college.
 I had never bottled anything before.When I was young my family never lived in a place where you could cheaply acquire enough fruit to make the effort of preserving it worthwhile.